Incident Response Plan

 Need some motivation?

-- Imagine sitting down at your desk tomorrow morning and being greeted by a Ransomeware demand on your desktop computer.
+- Imagine sitting down at your desk tomorrow morning and being greeted by a Ransomware demand on your desktop computer.

 Who do you tell?
 Should you pay the attackers their demanded ransom?
 Where are your backups located?